arlodude112/arlodude112.github.io/README.md

 i like computery things, such as video games and programming.

-some of my favorite games are undertale, deltarune, celeste, and ultrakill.
+some of my favorite games are undertale, deltarune, celeste, ultrakill, and the entire persona franchise.

 i also really enjoy a selection of roblox games such as grace, EToH, and Tower Creator.